jeremenichelli/jeremenichelli.github.io/_posts/2017-11-01-are-we-done-mutating-the-dom.md

 The DOM as a expression of what we want to be rendered in a screen is great, and by its initials you will notice that the whole deal of it is to provide a visual repesentation model.

-If it wasn't declarative enough, then **JSX** would have never existed and people would be happily nesting `React.createElement` calls.
-Truth is **JSX** is a big part of the React ecosystem helping express a component's internals.
+If it wasn't declarative enough, then **JSX** would have never existed and people would be happily nesting `createElement` calls, but truth is **JSX** is a big part of the React ecosystem helping express a component's internals.

 > Staying as a model, dying as an interface